 This was no small feat.
-Throughout their home state of Virginia, Henry was renowned as a public speaking heavyweight who wooed crowds wherever he went.
+Throughout their home state of Virginia, Patrick Henry was renowned as a public speaking heavyweight who wooed crowds wherever he went.
 Thomas Jefferson declared that the booming debater spoke “as Homer wrote.”
 Madison, in contrast, had a quiet voice and little talent for theatrics.

 In 1788, a ratifying convention was held in Richmond to determine if Virginia would grant her approval to the Constitution Madison had helped engineer.
 Henry staunchly opposed this document, and loudly decried it for leaning “towards monarchy.”
 But though several people in attendance complained of Madison’s mumbling, he offered concise, well-articulated rebuttals to every argument.
 When the dust settled, his slow and steady approach paid off big-time: Virginia’s representatives voted 89 to 79 in favor of ratification.

-In 1789, both Monroe and Madison sought the job, with Madison decisively winning the election.
+In 1789, both James Monroe and Madison sought the job, with Madison decisively winning the election.
 Throughout their campaign, the two got along amicably and, every so often, would accompany each other en route to debates.

 Congressman Madison suggested that the American government ought to guard its oceanic interests by hiring the Portuguese navy for anti-pirate protection instead of constructing one of her own.